TRAIL : IA responsable pour les professionnels et les leaders

 Acceptez-vous l'utilisation de cookies pour afficher et vous permettre de regarder les contenus vidéo hébergés par nos partenaires (YouTube, etc.) ?

-We explore three strategies to enhance performance on a wide range of image editing tasks: supervised fine-tuning (SFT), reinforcement learn… (voir plus)ing (RL), and Chain-of-Thought (CoT) reasoning.
+While image generation techniques are now capable of producing high-quality images that respect prompts which span multiple sentences, the t… (voir plus)ask of text-guided image editing remains a challenge.
+Even edit requests that consist of only a few words often fail to be executed correctly.
+We explore three strategies to enhance performance on a wide range of image editing tasks: supervised fine-tuning (SFT), reinforcement learning (RL), and Chain-of-Thought (CoT) reasoning.
 In order to study all these components in one consistent framework, we adopt an autoregressive multimodal model that processes textual and visual tokens in a unified manner.
 We find RL combined with a large multi-modal LLM verifier to be the most effective of these strategies.
 As a result, we release EARL: Editing with Autoregression and RL, a strong RL-based image editing model that performs competitively on a diverse range of edits compared to strong baselines, despite using much less training data.
 Thus, EARL pushes the frontier of autoregressive multimodal models on image editing.
 We release our code, training data, and trained models at https://github.com/mair-lab/EARL.

 Fine-grained understanding of objects, attributes, and relationships between objects is crucial for visual-language models (VLMs).
 Existing … (voir plus)benchmarks primarily focus on evaluating VLMs' capability to distinguish between two very similar captions given an image.
 In this paper, we introduce a new, challenging benchmark termed Visual Minimal-Change Understanding (VisMin), which requires models to predict the correct image-caption match given two images and two captions.
 The image pair and caption pair contain minimal changes, i.e., only one aspect changes at a time from among the following: object, attribute, count, and spatial relation.
 These changes test the models' understanding of objects, attributes (such as color, material, shape), counts, and spatial relationships between objects.
 We built an automatic framework using large language models and diffusion models, followed by a rigorous 4-step verification process by human annotators.
 Empirical experiments reveal that current VLMs exhibit notable deficiencies in understanding spatial relationships and counting abilities.
 We also generate a large-scale training dataset to finetune CLIP and Idefics2, showing significant improvements in fine-grained understanding across benchmarks and in CLIP's general image-text alignment.
 We release all resources, including the benchmark, training data, and finetuned model checkpoints, at https://vismin.net/.